Financial Aid Policies

 - Meet all degree requirements within 150% of the published credits required for the program.

-Failure to maintain compliance with these standards may result in loss of disqualification for future federal financial aid.
-Student Financial Aid & Scholarships reviews the academic progress of all students at the end of each semester, including summer.
+Failure to maintain compliance with these standards may result in loss or disqualification for future federal financial aid.
 Students that become ineligible for financial aid will be notified.
-Please note: students that are either missing a grade(s) or have a grade(s) of ‘I’ as part of their academic history cannot have an accurate SAP Status determined and therefore will have financial aid eligibility suspended until the grade(s) have been recorded and the SAP status determined.
+Please note: students that are either missing a grade(s) or have a grade(s) of ‘I’ as part of their academic history cannot have an accurate SAP status determined and therefore will have financial aid eligibility suspended until the grade(s) have been recorded and the SAP status determined.

 Students should review and be familiar with Tri-C's Satisfactory Academic Progress Policy to ensure compliance.